Culmination Of 18 Months Of Van Life In Mexico

 When driving in Mexico with your camper van, try to avoid driving at night at all costs.
 Doing so puts yourself and your van at risk.

-From an increased likelihood of running over an unmarked speed bump at full speed, or hitting a unseen car due to malfunctioning tail lights, or meeting a ‘bad hombre’, there’s just too many reasons why it’s not worth to drive in Mexico at night.
+From an increased likelihood of running over an unmarked speed bump at full speed, hitting an unseen car due to malfunctioning tail lights, or meeting a ‘bad hombre,’ there are just too many reasons why it’s not worth driving in Mexico at night.

-When we drive in Mexico, we plan to arrive no later than 4:00pm at our next destination.
+We plan to arrive at our next destination no later than 4:00 pm when we drive in Mexico.
 This gives us an hour or two of extra sunlight in case our trip takes longer than planned.

-While possible to do in larger Mexican cities, we’ve found that successfully stealth parking in smaller towns and villages in Mexico is much more difficult.
+While possible in larger Mexican cities, we’ve found that successfully stealth parking in smaller towns and villages in Mexico is much more difficult.

-In small towns and suburbs, people tend to know each other and are aware of which vehicles are owned by whom.
-Therefore, if they see a foreign vehicle parked on the streets, there’s a good chance the police will be called or the local security gang will come knocking on your door.
+In small towns and suburbs, people tend to know each other and know which vehicles are owned by whom.
+Therefore, if they see a foreign car parked on the streets, there’s a good chance the police will be called or the local security gang will knock on your door.

-Although you can find a big box groceries stores, like Walmart, in Mexico as well, we highly recommend purchasing as much as you can at local markets.
+Although you can find big box grocery stores, like Walmart, in Mexico, we highly recommend purchasing as much as possible at local markets.

-Going to the market is one of the most fun parts of traveling in Mexico, and fruits and vegetables are really cheap and fresh.
-Also spending money at local business is the best way for travelers to help local people.
+Going to the market is one of the most fun parts of traveling in Mexico; fruits and vegetables are cheap and fresh.
+Also, spending money at local businesses is the best way for travelers to help local people.
 So we try to shop at these local markets as often as possible!

-If you don’t want to purchase large disposable plastic water bottles during your van life travels in Mexico, purchasing a “Garafon” is the most environmentally friendly way to go.
+If you don’t want to purchase large disposable plastic water bottles during your van life travels in Mexico, buying a “Garafon” is the most environmentally friendly way to go.

 In Mexico, a garafon is a refillable/exchangeable 20 liter (~5 gallon) water jug.
-Once you have a garafon, it’s easy to find places that can either fill up your empty jug with purified drinking water or allow you to exchange your empty garafon for a full one.
+Once you have a garafon, it’s easy to find places to fill up your empty jug with purified drinking water or exchange your empty garafon for a full one.

-Traveling with a garafon is the easiest way to purchase drinking water in Mexico and costs an average from 20 – 40 pesos ( 1 – 2 USD ).
+Traveling with a garafon is the easiest way to purchase drinking water in Mexico and costs an average of 20 – 40 pesos ( 1 – 2 USD ).

-Look for ‘agua purificada’ (purified water) stations using the iOverlander app or simply exchange your garafon for a new one at the many, many Oxxo convenience stores all throughout Mexico.
+Look for ‘agua purificada’ (purified water) stations using the iOverlander app or exchange your garafon for a new one at the many Oxxo convenience stores throughout Mexico.

-Purchase your first garafon at an Oxxo store.
-This way, Oxxo stores all across Mexico will allow you to exchange your garafon for a new one of theirs.
+Garafon Tip: Purchase your first garafon at an Oxxo store.
+This way, Oxxo stores across Mexico will allow you to exchange your garafon for a new one.
 If you get your first garafon elsewhere, Oxxo may not allow you to exchange with them.

 Cash is king in Mexico.
-Though many hotels and higher-end restaurants accept credit cards, many local eateries, businesses, and campsites only accept cash.
-So being able to get money in Mexico is crucial.
+Though many hotels and higher-end restaurants accept credit cards, local eateries, businesses, and campsites only accept cash.
+So, being able to get money in Mexico is crucial.

 In this chapter, we discuss how to obtain Mexican Pesos during your van life in Mexico and what we do to get great exchange rates and pay no commissions.

-There are no shortages of money exchange stalls in Mexico that are willing to change your US dollars into Mexican Pesos.
-But with the terrible exchange rates and commissions that these stores charge, you’ll end up paying the most money to get your Pesos.
+There is no shortage of money exchange stalls in Mexico willing to exchange your US dollars for Mexican pesos.
+But with these stores’ terrible exchange rates and commissions, you’ll pay the most money to get your Pesos.

-So far in our 1+ years in Mexico, we’ve NEVER exchanged our US dollars for Pesos using these currency exchange stalls.
+During our time in Mexico, we’ve NEVER exchanged US dollars for Pesos using these currency exchange stalls.

 “So where do you get your Pesos then?”

-When getting money in Mexico, we only get our Mexican Pesos at ATMs from major banks brands.
+When getting money in Mexico, we only get our Mexican Pesos from major bank brands at ATMs.

 Not only do ATMs give us the best exchange rate, but there are: